reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## 1. NSG-Inbound
 ### 🌐 **Network Security Groups (NSG)** – Malicious Inbound Flows

 This query identifies potentially malicious inbound traffic targeting your environment through Azure Network Security Groups (NSGs).
-It focuses on flows categorized as malicious that have been allowed access to your virtual network, often from untrusted or unidentified threat IPs.
+It focuses on flows categorized as malicious that have been allowed access to your virtual network, often from untrusted or unidentified IP addresses associated with threats.

-Monitoring this traffic is crucial for security teams to detect early signs of compromise, including reconnaissance scans or brute-force attacks.
-Analysts can streamline threat investigations by presenting key information like source and destination IP addresses and timestamps.
+Monitoring this traffic is crucial for security teams to detect early signs of compromise, including reconnaissance scans and brute-force attacks.
+Analysts can streamline threat investigations by presenting key information, such as source and destination IP addresses and timestamps.

 <details>
   <summary><strong>⚙ How NSG Traffic Query Works: Click to View </strong></summary>